PlaceholderAPI/PlaceholderAPI/docs/users/placeholder-list.md

 ----

 ### **[Multiverse-Core](https://modrinth.com/plugin/multiverse-core)**
-/// tab | v5+
+/// tab | Multiverse-Core v5
 //// integrated | Built into Plugin
 ////

-//// warning | v5 only!
+//// warning | The below Placeholders are only for Multiverse-Core v5!
-These placeholders only exist and work with Multiverse Core v5 and newer!
-See the `pre-v5` Tab for the expansion used with Multiverse core v4 and older.
 ////

 All placeholders allow a `_<world>` to be added with `<world>` being the name of a Multiverse-loaded World.
+Example: `%multiverse-core_alias_myworld%`

 ```
 %multiverse-core_alias%